Location: Havana, Cuba

 Cuba boasts an extraordinary array of landscapes, from remote jungles and dazzling reefs to pristine beaches and mountainous forests.
 With low populations levels and over 211 protected areas, covering 20% of the country, Cuba remains largely unspoiled.
 It is a place where still today exploration in virgin forests unearths new species.
 Its vast wetlands are home to manatees and crocodiles, its untouched coral reefs house sharks and turtles, and the endemic Cuban pygmy owl (Glaucidium siju) and the Cuban tody (Todus multicolor) reside in its isolated forests.
 We will travel throughout the country, from coast to coast, exploring remote and uninhabited parts of the country, learning about its wildlife and ecosystems.
 Through visiting and interacting with local communities, we will learn from the Cuban people about their relationship with the land and sea.
 On the cusp of significant economic development, Cuba is at a critical point in its history.
 We will discuss how such economic change could influence the biodiversity of this island nation and evaluate the steps the Cuban government is putting in place to protect its wildland environment.

 MSc in Ecology, Lancaster University, United Kingdom, 2016

 Benita is an ecologist whose research focused on how changes in tree diversity affects litter decomposition, soil respiration and insect community composition.
 Her interests also include marine ecosystems, and conservation and restoration ecology.
 Benita has worked in multiple tropical locations, from Thailand to Panama to Guam.
 She has spent considerable time in Cuba, living on a farm and traveling throughout the country learning about the native wildlife and culture.
-She has taught field courses in Panama and the United Kingdom and will be leading the Cuba Program starting in 2019.
+Benita has taught field courses in Panama and the United Kingdom and will be leading the Alaska, Cuba and Pacific Islands programs starting in 2019.